Category Archives: Holy Days

 Today is Ash Wednesday, the first day of the deep season of Lent.
 If you attend an observance, you will probably be given an opportunity to take the sign of the cross on your forehead with ashes collected by burning last year’s Palm Sunday palms.

-The symbol is meant to remind us of our need for repentance, the need to turn and go in a new direction.
+The symbol is meant to remind us of our need for repentance, the need to turn and go in a new direction, the call to go beyond our ordinary awareness.
 We make the ashes out of the palms we used last Palm Sunday — the palms that symbolized our hope in Jesus being a triumphant king.
-As ashes, they remind us that we often get things wrong and we often need to turn around, to repent and concentrate our attention on how to depend on God in our lives more actively.
+As ashes, they remind us that we often get things wrong when we focus on defending ourselves and expanding our power.
+We often need to turn around, to repent and concentrate our attention on how to depend on God more actively.

 Like the people in Jerusalem who greeted Jesus during his final entry into the city, we all want Jesus to be a visible, easy-to-know-and-follow king who is always the winner, always leading a joyous parade.
 But as we all know, that parade from last Palm Sundayas is true with every Palm Sunday parade, leads not to our easy discipleship, but instead to the cross, where something far deeper than our desire to win is won for us.

 We can’t live lives marked by Jesus and stay on the surface of things, following rules, trying to appear right and be good.
 Jesus told the Pharisees those aspirations were just not a viable option.
 He said such an ambition would be a delusion because our hearts are the problem.
 We need something new to happen at the depths of us.
 Jesus is calling for a new way of being altogether.
 We must go to the heart of things and to the heart of ourselves, turn away from our ideas of what’s best and turn to the Living God.
-That pursuit makes Lent one of the wonders of the year.
+Lent is a means to that end.
+Our pursuit of oneness with Jesus makes Lent one of the wonders of the year.

 More